LeBron James seen wearing what looks like unreleased Beats Studio Buds

-Now, Apple still hasn't announced the Beats Studio Buds, but that hasn't stopped LA Lakers superstar LeBron James from posting pictures of himself seemingly wearing them, on Instagram.
+Now, Apple still has yet to acknowledge the existence of the Beats Studio Buds, but that hasn't stopped LA Lakers superstar LeBron James from posting pictures of himself seemingly wearing them, on Instagram.

 Why are we so sure we're seeing the new Beats Studio Buds?
 Take a closer look at the top edge.
 That striking squared-off ridge you can just see is a dead ringer for MacRumors contributor Steve Moser's animations of the product, below.